 Jessica previously led communications for the Robert Wood Johnson Foundation’s Healthy Communities work, including the County Health Rankings & Roadmaps effort to amplify the conditions for health where people live, including access to healthy, affordable housing, transportation, education and jobs.
 Jessica worked on narrative change efforts to influence how people think about opportunities to be healthy where we live.
 Jessica has a Master’s in Public Health from Columbia University and also spent a year studying communications and urban policies for equity at Harvard.
 Her recommendations are grounded in deep knowledge of what drives health and equity, as well as more than 18 years of experience in communications in roles at the Department of Health and Human Services Office of Disease Prevention and Health Promotion, Columbia University Medical Center, and communications firms including Subject Matter and Ketchum.
 She lives in Maryland with her wife and two very energetic young daughters.

 Jordan Overstreet is a long-time Democratic operative who has worked for candidates and causes across 15 states.

 Originally from Missouri, Jordan found he had a passion for a better tomorrow which led him to knock on doors in opposition to a dirty coal-fired power plant while in college and from that campaign on, he’s been hooked.

 His experience includes serving as a state director for a presidential campaign, managing races from city council up to the U.S. Senate, as a state house caucus director, directing large-scale voter contact programs, and guiding independent expenditure efforts for state, local, and federal campaigns.

 When not working, he spends his time fishing, biking, hiking, and traveling.
-He lives in the Greater Denver Area with his talented partner Laura and a precocious goldendoodle named Charlotte.
+He lives in Denver with his talented partner Laura, their son, and a precocious goldendoodle named Charlotte.